-During your first session, our providers will take a detailed history regarding any past or current injuries, medications, current lifestyle, sleep quality, diet and exercise frequency.
+During your first session, your provider will take a detailed history regarding any past or current injuries, medications, current lifestyle, sleep quality, diet and exercise frequency.
 Based on your goals and any contraindications, the therapist will conduct your session accordingly.
-Afterward, the therapist will review findings, recommendations for continued care and with the client’s permission, correspond with any healthcare providers on any necessary recommendations.
+Afterward, the therapist will review the session, discuss continued care and, with the client’s permission, correspond with any healthcare providers on any necessary recommendations.

-A Wellness massage is a holistic treatment where the focus is on relaxing muscle tissue and supporting the body’s natural healing process.
+A wellness massage is a holistic treatment that focuses on relaxing muscle tissue and supporting the body’s natural healing process.
 Key benefits include increasing blood flow to joints and muscles, flushing toxins and reducing stress.

 This method addresses specific injuries and medical conditions to alleviate pain and promote recovery.
-It can work for a variety of clients, from people suffering from back pain to athletes with sports injuries.
+It can work for a variety of clients, including those suffering from back pain as well as athletes with sports injuries.
 A medical massage may include modalities such as Deep Tissue Massage, Trigger Point Therapy, Myofascial Release and Lymphatic Drainage.

-This method is for athletes of all levels including elites, youth, collegiate and weekend warriors.
+Ideal for athletes of all levels including elites, youth, collegiate and weekend warriors.
 It focuses on the areas of the body that are overused and stressed during training and exercise.
 A sports massage is based on sport, stage of injury and goals.
-Athletes use sports massage as both a recovery and performance optimization tool.
+Athletes use sports massage as a recovery and performance optimization tools.
 The method utilizes a mixture of techniques ranging from Swedish, Deep Tissue, Neuromuscular Therapy, Myofacial Release, and Facilitated Stretching.